[email protected]

 12 / 15

-12. How many moles of oxygen gas (O2) are needed to combust 1 mole of methane (CH4)?
+12. How many moles of oxygen gas are required to completely react with 4 moles of ethane?

 13 / 15